 “Whatever you do, work at it with all your heart.”

-The purpose of education at Amesbury is to enable all children to achieve and prepare them for the next stage in their life by ensuring they are proficient in the knowledge and skills that they need to be successful alongside ensuring they have developed the personal attributes needed to enable them to become successful citizens of the future.
+At Amesbury, our purpose is to connect learners as local citizens of today with the ideas, knowledge and skills they will need as the global citizens they must become.
+At Amesbury, we want to enable all children to achieve and prepare them for the next stage in their life by ensuring they are proficient in the knowledge and skills that they need to be successful alongside ensuring they have developed the personal attributes needed to enable them to become successful citizens of the future.

 Everything we do is underpinned by our Christian values of: kindness, dignity and endurance and our mission statement of, ‘“Whatever you do, work at it with all your heart” Colossians 3:23.